kurokobo/awx-on-k3s/builder/README.md

 #### Use EE in AWX without container registry

 The EEs in AWX are just Pods on Kubernetes.
-When executing a Job Template in AWX, AWX instructs Kubernetes to create a Pod using specified EE image.
+When executing a Job Template in AWX, AWX instructs Kubernetes to create a Pod using the specified EE image.
 Of course Kubernetes requires the specified container image when creating the Pod.
-So while creating the Pod, Kubernetes usually pulls specified image from the container registry.
+So while creating the Pod, Kubernetes usually pulls the specified image from the container registry.

 But this happens only if the image is not cached on the container runtime for Kubernetes.
 If Kubernetes has the cache of the specified image, Kubernetes never pulls the image from the container registry (Technically, this is the default behavior and stated as `imagePullPolicy` is `IfNotPresent`).